Mosquitoes In Denton Can Be Tricky To Deter

 What Are The Health Risks Of Mosquito Infestations?

 Health risks aren’t limited to itchy bites.
 When mosquitoes suck our blood, six needle-thin stylets of their complex proboscis penetrate our veins.
 This can inject some of their own medley of contagions that were dormant in them.
 There are various diseases that mosquitoes account for.
 Texas goes big here, too, having reports of some serious maladies.

 Symptoms associated with these diseases are headaches, joint pain, nausea, vomiting, fever, rash, and muscle tenseness.
 If you experience severe symptoms after a bite, get medical assistance.
 At Mayco Pest and Termite Control, we want you to put safety first.

 How Can I Get These Mosquitoes To Get Away From My Property?

 If you have an infestation, the best way to get rid of mosquitoes is to think about the larvae and the adults separately.
 As with our tips for prevention, you should get rid of standing water to stop mosquito progeny.
 If you want to spray, the best pesticide for mosquitoes depends on the stage in the lifecycle.
 There are different chemicals for larval stages and adult stages.
-However, larvicides and adulticides can be dangerous and toxic to humans and should only be applied by trained pest control professionals.
+However, larvicides and adulticides can be dangerous and toxic to humans and should only be applied by trained professionals.

-The professionals at Mayco Pest and Termite Control bring eco-awareness, advanced technology, and same-day service and can see you through even the thickest of swarms.
+The pest control professionals at Mayco Pest and Termite Control bring eco-awareness, advanced technology, and same-day service and can see you through even the thickest of swarms.
 We tailor our services to your needs without jeopardizing efficacy.
 Don’t hesitate to call us and begin to enjoy your backyard again.